 Press Release: Family Caregivers Want Drug Approved for Hallucinations and Delusions

-On June 17, 2022, Caregiver Action Network CEO, John Schall, testified in front of the FDA’s Psychopharmacologic Drugs Advisory Committee in support of approving Acadia Pharmaceuticals Inc.’s supplemental new drug application for NUPLAZID to treat the hallucinations and delusions associated with Alzheimer’s Disease psychosis.
-If approved, the drug would be the first therapy for the treatment of these behaviors associated with Alzheimer’s-related psychosis.
+On June 17, 2022, Caregiver Action Network CEO John Schall testified.
+He spoke in front of the FDA Psychopharmacologic Drugs Advisory Committee.
+The testimony supported approving Acadia Pharmaceuticals Inc.’s supplemental new drug application for NUPLAZID.
+This drug treats the hallucinations and delusions of Alzheimer’s Disease psychosis.
+If approved, the drug would treat these behaviors associated with Alzheimer’s-related psychosis.

-“Hallucinations and delusions can severely affect the ability of family caregivers to care for their loved ones at home,” said John Schall, CAN CEO.
-“To finally have a therapy available to treat hallucinations and delusions, family caregivers will be better able to care for their loved ones and keep them at home longer.”
+“Hallucinations and delusions can severely affect family caregivers,” said John Schall, CAN CEO.
+“Having a therapy to treat these symptoms will help caregivers keep their loved ones at home longer.”

 Clinical trial results for NUPLAZID have been encouraging.
-Having a treatment to address hallucinations and delusions associated with Alzheimer’s-related psychosis will give hope to family caregivers that their loved one’s symptoms can be lessened.
+Having a treatment for Alzheimer’s-related psychosis gives hope to family caregivers.
+They believe their loved one’s symptoms can be lessened.

 About CAN

 Caregiver Action Network (www.CaregiverAction.org) is the nation’s leading family caregiver organization working to improve the quality of life for more than 90 million Americans who care for loved ones with chronic conditions, disabilities, disease, or the frailties of old age.
-CAN serves a broad spectrum of family caregivers ranging from the parents of children with significant health needs, to the families and friends of wounded soldiers; from a young couple dealing with a diagnosis of MS, to adult children caring for parents with Alzheimer’s disease.
-CAN reaches caregivers on multiple platforms.
-CAN (the National Family Caregivers Association) is a 501(c)(3) non-profit organization providing education, peer support, and resources to family caregivers across the country free of charge.
+CAN serves a broad spectrum of family caregivers.
+This includes parents of children with significant health needs and families of wounded soldiers.
+They also support young couples facing MS diagnoses and adult children caring for parents with Alzheimer’s disease.
+CAN reaches caregivers through multiple platforms.
+CAN, the National Family Caregivers Association, is a 501(c)(3) non-profit organization.
+They provide education, peer support, and resources to family caregivers across the country free of charge.